To view a full-screen version of the dashboard, click here.

 When should I get tested?

 If you develop symptoms such as fever, cough, and/or difficulty breathing, and have been in close contact with a person known to have COVID-19, stay home and call your healthcare provider.
-If you do not have a healthcare provider, call 2-1-1 to find the nearest testing center.
+If you do not have a healthcare provider, call 2-1-1 or visit TestUpMKE.com to find the nearest testing center.
 Older patients and individuals who have severe underlying medical conditions or are immunocompromised should contact their healthcare provider early, even if their illness is mild.
 If you have severe symptoms, such as persistent pain or pressure in the chest, new confusion or inability to arouse, or bluish lips or face, contact your healthcare provider or emergency room and seek care immediately.
+For the latest information on testing in Milwaukee County, visit TestUpMKE.com.